Want to find out more?Get six week free trial and tour

 SCARF curriculum assessment tools

-Watch our short film to SCARF's choice of assessment tools to help you choose and implement the one that best suits your school's approach to assessment.
+Watch our short guide to SCARF's choice of assessment tools to help you choose and implement the one that best suits your school's approach to assessment.

 We're often asked about how progression is mapped across SCARF.
 Although each school will have its own approach to this, we've produced some guidelines to support you in mapping progression within PSHE (including RSHE).